How to Build Healthier Habits

 Whether that’s laughing to your favorite comedian or cooking a special family recipe, remember this act of self-love is something to be grateful for.
 Research suggests practices that induce positive emotions may support you in building resilience to chronic stress.

-Pro Tip: Boost your mood anytime, anywhere by focusing on just one thing you are grateful for with this short class, Boost Your Mood with Gratitude by Almeiri Santos, a Roundglass meditation teacher.
+Pro Tip: Boost your mood anytime, anywhere by focusing on just one thing you are grateful for with this short class, Instant Gratitude Boost by Almeiri Santos, a Roundglass meditation teacher.

 Step 6: Unwind for Better Sleep